 This topic describes how to create a Hologres SQL node.
 Hologres seamlessly integrates with MaxCompute at the underlying layer.
 This integration allows you to use standard PostgreSQL statements to query and analyze large volumes of data stored in MaxCompute.
-In this case, you do not need to transfer data.
-This allows you to quickly obtain query results.
+In this case, you can quickly obtain query results without the need to transfer data.

 - Go to the DataStudio page.

 - Log on to the DataWorks console.